 The first thing you are going to need to start painting with oils are some tubes of oil paint.

-There are different qualities of oil paints: you can find student grade or artist quality oil paint.
-The student quality paint is cheaper, but it contains less pigments and more fillers, making it not only less efficient, but also more difficult to handle.
-The rule of thumb when buying paint is: buy less colors, but get the best quality you can, even if it means affording to buy a limited amount of colors.
+There are different qualities of oil paints: You can find student grade or artist quality.
+The student-quality paint is cheaper, but it contains less pigments and more fillers, making it not only less efficient but also more difficult to handle.
+The rule of thumb when buying paint is: Get the best quality you can, even if it means affording to buy a limited amount of colors.

 Ask 10 painters about what colors they must have on their palette, and you’ll get 10 different answers.
-It’s very personal and related to your subject of choice.
+The choice is very personal and related to your subject.